mondele/btt-writer-docs/docs/dStart.rst

 To use Feedback in the 3-dot options menu to request a new language:

-1. From any screen in translationStudio, click the 3-dot icon on the left or bottom.
+1. From any screen in BTT Writer, click the 3-dot icon on the left or bottom.

 2. In the list of options, click Feedback.